 Pervasive and networked computers have dramatically reduced the cost of collecting and distributing large datasets.
 In this context, machine learning algorithms that scale poorly could simply become irrelevant.
 We need learning algorithms that scale linearly with the volume of the data while maintaining enough statistical efficiency to outperform algorithms that simply process a random subset of the data.

 Machine learning develops intelligent computer systems that are able to generalize from previously seen examples.
 A new domain of machine learning, in which the prediction must satisfy the additional constraints found in structured data, poses one of machine learning’s greatest challenges: learning functional dependencies between arbitrary input and output domains.
 This volume presents and analyzes the state of the art in machine learning algorithms and theory in this novel field.

 Signal processing and neural computation have separately and significantly influenced many disciplines, but the cross-fertilization of the two fields has begun only recently.
 Research now shows that each has much to teach the other, as we see highly sophisticated kinds of signal processing and elaborate hierachical levels of neural computation performed side by side in the brain.
-In New Directions in Statistical Signal Processing, leading researchers from both signal processing and neural computation present new work that aims to promote interaction between the two disciplines.

 Regression and classification methods based on similarity of the input to stored examples have not been widely used in applications involving very large sets of high-dimensional data.
 Recent advances in computational geometry and machine learning, however, may alleviate the problems in using these methods on large data sets.
 This volume presents theoretical and practical discussions of nearest-neighbor (NN) methods in machine learning and examines computer vision as an application domain in which the benefit of these advanced methods is often dramatic.